 The choice to refinance does not come without risk, however.
-If you choose to refinance at a similar rate but opt for a longer term, you are more likely to become upside-down on your vehicle loan.
+If you choose to refinance at a similar rate but opt for a longer term, you are more likely to become upside-down.
 To avoid this, stay away from long repayment terms — which can feel enticing when refinancing for a smaller monthly payment.

 When should you refinance an auto loan?

 - You received dealer financing.
 Dealers often add a few points as a commission.
-So, if your original loan was financed by your car dealer’s preferred lenders, there is a good chance you didn’t score the best rate possible.
+If your original loan was financed by your car dealer’s preferred lenders, there is a good chance you didn’t score the best rate possible.

 - Your credit score improved.
 A difference of just 30 points on your credit score can make a significant impact on your rate.
 If your score has improved since your original auto loan, you may save money by refinancing.

 - You want to lower your payment.
 Refinancing for a longer loan term can reduce your monthly payment.
 However, it will increase the amount of interest you pay.
 Ideally, you should lower your payment by sticking with a term similar to the amount of time you have left at a lower interest rate.

 How to apply for an auto refinance loan

 The process of refinancing your auto loan is fairly similar to the process that came with applying for your initial vehicle loan.
 Follow these five steps before signing off on a new refinanced auto loan.

 - Decide if refinancing is best for you financially.
-Compare your current monthly cost with potential savings from the refi process.
+Compare your current monthly cost with potential savings from the refinancing process.

 - Review your current loan.
-Understand your current rate and how much you would potentially pay in interest.
+Understand your current rate and loan term to determine how much you will pay in interest.

 - Determine the value of your car.
 Use tools like Kelley Blue Book and Edmunds to find out how much your car is worth.